 “Great,” I said.
 “See you later.”
 I felt a tentative beam of joy.

-When we met again I was scrubbed clean, flaws shaved away.
+When we met again I was scrubbed clean.
 The night could go anywhere, I could be anyone.
 We landed at a rag-and-bone West Village bar, full of threadbare couches and drippy candelabras.
 I sat on an ottoman that was missing a leg and threatened to throw me sideways every time I shifted my weight.

 “Do you drink much?” the actor asked.

 “Not usually,” I said, pulling the maraschino cherry out of my glass and eating it.

 “I do.
 Two or three beers every night.”